nwthomas/system-design/concepts/replication.md

 - Use internal write ahead log
   - Not scalable if changing database engine, says which bytes were changed, other databbase may have different data in different locations on disk
 - Use logical log
-  - Descrine which rows were modified and how, allows for more future proofing if the underlying databaxe engine changes in the future
+  - Descrine which rows were modified and how, allows for more future proofing if the underlying database engine changes in the future

 ### CONCLUSION - SINGLE LEADER REPLICATION